Your blog is the head honcho to your sites SEO: don’t get Barry in HR to write it

 But Barry is great at writing

 I’m sure Barry has written some very adequate emails.
 He might even have a GCSE in English.
-I’m making judgments about Barry based on very little but writing a fairly decent email does not, a content writer make.
+I’m making judgments about Barry based on very little but writing a fairly decent workplace message does not, a content writer make.
 If it were as easy as stringing a sentence together – we’d all be doing this for a living (when I say living, I mean subsisting on tinned Farrows peas and packet noodles).

 I don’t write sales emails for example, not my thing.
 Nor do I have any interest in creating writing style guides for huge finance companies.
 I’m an SEO content writer – specifically long-form stuff like blogs.
 The kind that gets you seen on the web.
 And my market is freelancers and small business owners (just in case you didn’t know already).